Is There an Informal Marriage?

 There is a factors test that’s used by the court to determine whether or not you have what’s called a common law marriage.
 The other party may try to fight and say there is none.
 Whereas you’d have to go in and prove to the court the factors and have the court substantiate that there is a marriage.

-On the flip side of that, when people are stating that they are married and they no longer want to be together, and they don’t want to get divorced.
+On the flip side of that, when people are stating that they are married and they no longer want to be together, they don’t want to get divorced.
 They want to do a Separation Agreement.

-To know more about the question, “Do we need to go through a divorce if we have a common-law marriage?” click here
+To know more about the question, “Do we need to go through a divorce if we have a common-law marriage?” click here.

 The “Common Law Marriage” Under The Texas Family Code